ayushjain01/NITk-DangeDhaba/README.md

 ## How to Test?

-### ps.
+#### ps.
 We suggest you open the deployed link on your phone, since you require a camera, but even a laptop with a webcam will work.
+You also require a second device (preferrably a laptop), to test the AR Experience.

 1. Once you've completing installing all dependencies, open your browser and choose any of the following subjects.
 Alternativeliy you can also visit - <link> on your mobile.